bukiro/PECS/README.md

 - [ ] Stretch Goal: Include optional systems like Stamina & Resolve

 Active to-do:
+Hide effects that don't need to be considered (like Weapon Dice Multiplier for Polymorph spells)
-After implementing druid feats, double-test all the spells that get more options with feats:
+- Maybe define a clear rule for when an effect should be hidden After implementing druid feats, double-test all the spells that get more options with feats:
 - Wild Morph
 - Wild Shape